βοΈ HW 2 Assembly Basic#

 Ensure the

-tabs are visible.While stepping through the code, carefully examine the
+RegistersandMemory Browsertabs are visible.While stepping through the code, carefully examine the

-value and the addresses inMemory Browser
+Program Counter (PC)value and the addresses inMemory Browser.

 A note on code comments: Comments should typically explain why you are doing something, rather than what the line does.
 This is especially important in Assembly, where what is stored in a particular register can be easy to lose track of.
 For example: